ingadhoc/website/website_sale_ux/README.rst

 Website Sale UX
 ===============

+#.
 This module add search by public_categ_ids on product website category.
+#.
+Add products ribbon also on shop list view

 Installation
 ============